kingcobra2468/cot/README.md

 # **COT**
-Commands over text(COT) is bridge for sending user-defined commands over the SMS/MMS protocol.
-This offers and alternative method for sending commands without the need to do any port forwarding.
+Commands over text(COT) is platform for bridging internal services and mobile users over the SMS/MMS protocol.
+Through a rich and programmable interface, one is able to define and fine-tune commands designated to internal services without doing any port-forwarding.

-COT's generic architecture allows it to avoid any coupling with the would be commands as each command is executed via an external client service.
-Thus, COT only needs to know the bindings and will propagate the command request to the actual client service which will contain the appropriate logic for dealing with the request.

 COT's main benefit arises with the ability to interact with internal services without the need to do any port forwarding or exposure to the public internet.
 Thus, with COT